milaan9/Deep_Learning_Algorithms_from_Scratch/README.md

 ## Introduction 👋

-This repository explores the variety of techniques anf alorithm commonly used in deep learning and the implementation in PYTHON.
+This repository explores the variety of techniques anf alorithm commonly used in deep learning and the implementation in MATLAB and PYTHON.

 ---

 ## Table of contents 📋